flytbase/flytdocs/source/docs/FlytOS/REST_WebsocketAPIs.rst

 FlytAPI - REST/Websocket
 ========================

-This document is the REST/Websocket FlytAPI reference for FlytOS/FlytSim.
+FlytAPIs have been extended from ROS to REST and Websocket.
+This document describes all the available REST/Websocket FlytAPIs in details.

+.. caution:: This guide is under active development.

 Navigation APIs
 ---------------

-Now let's talk about Navigation APIs in detail.
-FlytAPIs have been extended from ROS to CPP, Python, REST and websocket.
-For each of the following APIs, detailed documentation for each of the above is followed.
+These APIs allows you to have navigational control over your vehicle, and also provides vehicle telemetry data for further processing.

 .. _Arm_REST: